js-arias/radix/README.md

 expected that the keys are in UTF-8 (i.e. go runes), and that insertion and lookup is far more common than deletion.

+Use godoc tool to have a full documentation of the package.

 Quick usage
 -----------